jmegner/XamarinPipelineDemo/README.md

 behavior on my system, rather than doing multiple pipeline runs to troubleshoot whatever I did wrong with the `ExtractFiles` task.

-When exploring test results in Azure DevOps, the App Center UI test results will be named whatever you supplied as the `testRunTitle` input to the `PublishTestResults` task, and contain a "_1" style suffix if you tested more than one device.
-Currently, I don't know of a good way to have the test results specify the used device.
+In Azure DevOps, when exploring test results published by the `simple-publish` step, the App Center UI test results will be named whatever you supplied as the `testRunTitle` input to the `PublishTestResults` task, and contain a "_1" style suffix if you tested more than one device.
+Currently, I don't know of a simple way to have the test results specify the used device.

-One awkward way to have the device name as part of the test run name is to do a PowerShell script that publishes the test results in a loop.
-I think the critical action of the `PublishTestResults` task is that it will output something like the following to the log/stdout:
+But here is a complicated way to get your App Center test results labeled with the device info: do a PowerShell one-liner to publish each test result xml file with a test run title that uses the xml file name.
+The critical ingredient of the `PublishTestResults` task is that it will output something like the following to the log/stdout:
 `##[debug]Processed: ##vso[results.publish type=NUnit;mergeResults=false;runTitle=Android App Center UI Test Run;publishRunAttachments=true;resultFiles=/Users/runner/work/1/a/AppCenterTest/TestResults/google_pixel_10_nunit_report.xml,/Users/runner/work/1/a/AppCenterTest/TestResults/google_pixel_3_11_nunit_report.xml;failTaskOnFailedTests=false;testRunSystem=VSTS - PTR;]`

 This `##vso[results.publish ...` magic spell is similar to how you can set pipeline variables by outputting `##vso[task.setvariable variable=someVariable]someValue`,

+So, my `complicated-publish` step just outputs that magic spell to stdout for each xml file.
+I don't know of anyone else who has done this.

 ## Problems Accessing Stuff ##